 - Inconsistent Value: Resilient flooring is all over the map when it comes to perceived buyer value.
-Even within the sub-category of vinyl, you can install high-quality, premium luxury vinyl brands like Mannington, Shaw, or Karndean...or miserably bad (but cheap) vinyl squares that peel away long before they wear down.
+Even within the sub-category of vinyl, you can install high-quality, premium luxury vinyl brands such as Mannington, Shaw, or Karndean or miserably bad (but cheap) vinyl squares that peel away long before they wear down.

-Eventually, the term vinyl flooring became associated in buyers' minds with inferior flooring.
+Eventually, the term vinyl flooring became associated with buyers' minds for inferior flooring.
 Flooring manufacturers and retailers began to substitute resilient floor for vinyl floor.